matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - openSUSE
 - Arch Linux
 - Slackware

-- Linux concepts are universal
+- Linux concepts are universal.
-- Each distro is slightly different
+- Each distro is slightly different.
-- You can accomplish the same goals on most Linux distros
+- You can accomplish the same goals on most Linux distros.

 ## Linux Fundamentals